jpsm83/health/BACKLOG.md

 - review code and modify fetch for actions
     - email         DONE
     - article       DONE
-    - user
+    - user          DONE
-    - subscribe
+    - subscribe     DONE
-    - newsletter
+    - newsletter    DONE
     - comment
     - auth
 - all loading must be on suspense